SA-Java-CCSW/CYBR8420ProjectGoCD/submissions/CodeAnalysis.md

         }
 `

-Enforces that the Material Source has manual approval process that can be enabled to prevent attacks.
+This implementation enforces that the Material Source has a manual approval process that can be enabled to prevent attacks.

 **Checklist item 5: Pipeline Workflow Components**
 It appears the pipeline workflow components of GoCD involve the source files: GoConfigFileHelper.java and DatabaseAccessHelper.java.
 Methods addPipeline(), addPipelineToGroup(), updatePipeline(), addStageToPipeline(), addEnvironmentVariableToPipeline(), removePipeline(), addJobToStage(), addMaterialConfigForPipeline(), lockPipeline(), addPipelineCommand() in [GoConfigFileHelper.java](https://github.com/gocd/gocd/blob/master/server/src/test-shared/java/com/thoughtworks/go/util/GoConfigFileHelper.java) and methods configurePipeline(), schedulePipeline(), scheduleJobInstancesAndSavePipeline() in [DatabaseAccessHelper.java](https://github.com/gocd/gocd/blob/master/server/src/test-shared/java/com/thoughtworks/go/server/dao/DatabaseAccessHelper.java) clearly showed the workflow of pipeline in GoCD.
 None of these have elevation of privileges concerns.